JeremiahKaren/35percent.github.io/_posts/2020-04-27-old-kent-rd-scheme-faces-loss-of-affordable-housing.md

 Southwark's planning committee is being asked to approve a so-called [Mortgagee in Possession (MIP)](https://www.oxfordreference.com/view/10.1093/oi/authority.20110803100211114) clause, in the legal s106 agreement for the joint site.
 Simply put, if a borrower cannot pay their mortgage, then the lender can take legal possession of the property and sell it - they become the 'mortgagee in possession'.
 Up until now this has evidently been covered in Southwark's 106 agreements with a clause that binds the mortgagee to any affordable housing obligations, so that that it remains affordable 'in perpetuity' and is protected; the s106 for the Aylesbury redevelopment is an example of this(link).

-The MIP clause proposed for Malt St is different though - it will not secure the affordable housing in the event of Peabody defaulting; should this happen, Southwark would be given first option to take on the affordable housing itself, but if it could not or would not, the affordable housing could then be to be sold- off onto the open market.
+The MIP clause proposed for Malt St is different though - it will not secure the affordable housing in the event of Peabody defaulting; should this happen, Southwark would be given first option to take on the affordable housing itself, but if it could not or would not (eg borrowing costs secured by the affordable housing would have to be met), the affordable housing could then be to be sold-off onto the open market.

 The MIP report is at pains to point out that such a situation is very unlikely to arise, because Peabody is in rude financial health; it has an annual turnover of £630m, an annual profit of £160m and assets of £7.6bn, so the possibility that it will fail is remote.
 The report reinforces the point by noting that no major housing association has ever gone into administration and quotes a GLA document that says 'there is no known cases of a MIP clause being triggered.....'.